 On plate or shallow container, mix coconut flour, Parmesan and spices with a fork.

-Pour olive oil in small container.
+Pour olive oil (or beaten egg) in small container.
 Drench each tenderloin in olive oil then gently press each chicken tenderloin in coconut flour mixture.
-Spray extra olive oil over the coating until wet.
+Spray extra olive oil over the coating until wet to prevent dryness.

 Ensure each tenderloin is completely covered with coating then place on a rack inside shallow baking pan.
 Spraying extra olive oil on top prevents dry coating.